Reducing Stomach Ulcer Pain While Waiting for Treatment to Work

 Try eating red meat and other very high-protein foods in small servings.
 When protein is eaten, hydrochloric acid is released into the stomach cavity to activate pepsin, the enzyme that digests the protein.
 Protein is an important nutrient and needs to be part of the diet.
 Foods that are concentrated sources of protein require a larger amount of acid for digestion than foods containing a smaller amount of protein, however.

 People with a stomach ulcer are often advised to eat small or moderately sized meals instead of large ones.
-When a smaller meal is eaten less stomach acid is produced.
+When a smaller meal is eaten, less stomach acid is produced.
 In addition, a very large meal can stretch the stomach and make an ulcer more painful.
-Patients are also advised not to eat close to bedtime in order to reduce acid secretion during the night.
+Patients are also frequently advised to avoid eating close to bedtime in order to reduce acid secretion during the night.

 Take your prescribed medication at the correct time and don't miss any doses in order to heal your ulcer.
 If you want to take any over-the-counter pain relievers or antacids, discuss whether this is advisable with your doctor and also ask which medications are best.
 Acetaminophen (paracetamol) may be appropriate as a pain reliever, since it isn't an NSAID.
-Since NSAIDs can cause ulcers, taking one when an ulcer already exists could not only cause the ulcer to get worse but even be dangerous.
+Since NSAIDs can stimulate ulcer development under certain conditions, taking one when an ulcer already exists might cause the problem to get worse.

 If you have an ulcer, remember to tell your doctor about all the medications that you take without his or her knowledge, including herbal medicines and supplements.
-Some medications can irritate ulcers and some can interact with prescribed ulcer medicines.
+Some medications can irritate ulcers, and some can interact with prescribed medicines.
+This problem applies to certain herbal medicines as well as pharmaceutical ones.

 Try to Reduce Stress